willdurand/willdurand.github.io/_posts/2016-01-16-my-life-on-the-internets-a-year-later.md

 title: "My life on The Internets: a year later"
 tweet_id: 688260129322450944
 updates:
-  - date: 2022-04-19
-    content: I proofread this article and fixed some links.
   - date: 2019-12-22
     content: No more Disqus on this blog, hurray!
   - date: 2022-03-14